 - 10.19 Under the Habitats Directive we are responsible for ensuring that proposals for new development will have no significant adverse impact upon the SAC.
 This is done through a Habitats Regulations Assessment (referred to as an Appropriate Assessment).
-To help with this process, people applying for permission for new development need to include detailed information about drainage (both surface and foul water). - 10.20 Unless an applicant can demonstrate no adverse impact on the River Mease SAC, a planning application must be refused. - 10.21 A Water Quality Management Plan (WQMP) identifies a range of measures designed to ensure that the status of the River Mease SAC achieves the Conservation Objectives for the SAC and is brought back into favourable condition. - 10.22 In addition, a Developer Contribution Scheme (DCS1) was adopted by the District Council on 22 November 2012.
+To help with this process, people applying for permission for new development need to include detailed information about drainage (both surface and foul water). - 10.20 Unless an applicant can demonstrate no adverse impact on the River Mease SAC, a planning application must be refused. - 10.21 A Water Quality Management Plan (WQMP) identifies a range of measures designed to ensure that the status of the River Mease SAC achieves the Conservation Objectives and is brought back into favourable condition. - 10.22 In addition, a Developer Contribution Scheme (DCS1) was adopted by the District Council on 22 November 2012.
 This sets out the level of financial contribution expected from new developments within the river Mease catchment.
 Due to the capacity in DCS1 being taken up, the Council approved DCS2 in September 2016.
-The[se] contributions required under DCS1 and DCS2 (together with any subsequent DCS) are to be used to implement measures in the WQMP designed to reduce phosphorous levels thereby ensuring that new development does not lead to deterioration in water quality, or cause a net increase in phosphorous levels. - 10.23 The DCS estimates the amount of phosphorous likely to be generated by new development.
+The contributions required under DCS1 and DCS2 (together with any subsequent DCS) are to be used to implement measures in the WQMP designed to reduce phosphorous levels thereby ensuring that new development does not lead to deterioration in water quality, or cause a net increase in phosphorous levels. - 10.23 The DCS estimates the amount of phosphorous likely to be generated by new development.
 This is used to create a 'Development Window' the total amount of phosphorous which will need to be removed from the river Mease via a range of measures to ensure that new development will not adversely impact upon the SAC.
 These measures are to be funded by contributions from new development.
 The contribution will depend on the number of properties built, their size and the water efficiency of each new home.
-Commercial developments will also be expected to pay a contribution dependent on the size and scale of the development proposed. - 10.24 The first Development Window was set at 700 grams of phosphorous per day which equates to 2,400 3 bed dwellings.
-As the amount of phosphorous from new development is now approaching the capacity of the Development Window, a second Development Window has been identified.
-A DCS2 has been prepared and is currently going through the process of consultation before being adopted by the relevant local authorities.
-Once adopted DSC2 will ensure that there is sufficient capacity available to

-- accommodate the development proposed in this Local Plan without affecting the integrity of the river Mease SAC. - 10.254 As noted in DCS2 there is now agreement by Severn Trent, the Environment Agency and Natural England that in order to meet the conservation objectives the most effective long term solution involves pumping is that all sewage effluent derived from developments within North West Leicestershire which currently discharge to the Waste Water Treatment Works at Packington and Measham will be pumped out of the catchment.
-This will not be funded by new development and will need to be included in Severn Trent's period review in 2019.
+Commercial developments will also be expected to pay a contribution dependent on the size and scale of the development proposed. - 10.24 As noted in DCS2 there is now agreement by Severn Trent, the Environment Agency and Natural England that in order to meet the conservation objectives the most effective long term solution is that all sewage effluent derived from developments within North West Leicestershire which currently discharge to the Waste Water Treatment Works at Packington and Measham will be pumped out of the catchment.
+This will not be funded by new development and will need to be included in Severn

+Trent's period review in 2019.
 This will need to be approved by OFWAT.
-When pumping out has been achieved this will mean that future development will not need to be restricted in terms of numbers as has been the case over the last few years. - 10.265 The implementation of the DCS and the WQMP are overseen by a Programme Board comprising of representatives from the partner organisations who will also be responsible for subsequent reviews and amendments as deemed necessary.
+When pumping out has been achieved this will mean that future development will not need to be restricted in terms of numbers as has been the case over the last few years.

+10.25 The implementation of the DCS and the WQMP are overseen by a Programme Board comprising of representatives from the partner organisations who will also be responsible for subsequent reviews and amendments as deemed necessary.